This guide includes the following topics:

 Our processing system can handle difficult situations such as cloud and smoke, and it has a far lower blunder rate than older orthophoto solutions.
 Our imagery processing is fully automated, and designed to create Nearmap imagery anywhere in the world, without requiring any ground control point data at all.
 This also allows us to capture accurate vertical imagery in adverse conditions where ground point data is not available, is obscured, has moved or is inaccurate.

-What is the Horizontal Accuracy of Nearmap Imagery, and How is it Determined?
+What is the Horizontal Accuracy of Nearmap 2D Imagery, and How is it Determined?

 Our current generation camera system captures data with a ground sample distance (GSD) of 5.8cm (2.3”) in vertical imagery with a horizontal accuracy of 25.3cm (10”).
-Absolute horizontal accuracy is expressed as the root mean square of the radial distance error, also known as RMSE.
+Absolute horizontal accuracy is expressed as the root mean square of the radial distance error, also known as RMSEr.

-An earlier generation of our camera systems captured data with a GSD of 7.5cm (3”) vertical imagery with an absolute horizontal accuracy of 61.7cm (24.3”) RMSE.
+An earlier generation of our camera systems captured data with a GSD of 7.5cm (3”) vertical imagery with an absolute horizontal accuracy of 61.7cm (24.3”) RMSEr.

 Nearmap also uses ground control points to verify our accuracy claims.
 Characteristics of our ground control points include good visibility, precise location, accurate location and open ground location.
 In essence, this means that the sample of ground points used are clearly identifiable in our aerial imagery without ambiguity, have a high accuracy of less than 2cm and are not subject to terrain distortions.